 St. Pete Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 9,601 people and three constituent neighborhoods, St. Pete Beach is the 208th largest community in Florida.
+With a population of 9,647 people and three constituent neighborhoods, St. Pete Beach is the 208th largest community in Florida.

 St. Pete Beach home prices are not only among the most expensive in Florida, but St. Pete Beach real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in St. Pete Beach telecommute to their jobs.
-Overall, about 7.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.93% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Pete Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in St. Pete Beach in 2010 was $46,962, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $187,848 for a family of four.
+The per capita income in St. Pete Beach in 2010 was $49,494, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $197,976 for a family of four.
 However, St. Pete Beach contains both very wealthy and poor people as well.

 The people who call St. Pete Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Pete Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Pete Beach include German, English, Italian, and Polish.
+Important ancestries of people in St. Pete Beach include German, Irish, English, Italian, and Polish.